LASIK Eye Surgery

 Advanced LASIK Technology

-In the LASIK procedure, surgeons use highly specialized lasers called excimer lasers to reshape the cornea and correct refractive errors.
+In the LASIK procedure, surgeons use highly specialized lasers, known as excimer lasers, to reshape the cornea and correct refractive errors.

-Wavefront-guided lasers are used in LASIK to allow surgeons to map defects in the optical system of the eye.
-These devices show how light travels through the eye and help to produce a custom LASIK treatment plan for each patient.
+Wavefront-guided lasers are used in LASIK to enable surgeons to map defects in the eye’s optical system.
+These devices demonstrate how light travels through the eye and aid in producing a customized LASIK treatment plan for each patient.

 We use the most advanced technology to evaluate your eyes and perform your laser vision correction.
 This includes the amazing iDesign Advanced WaveScan Studio System.
 The iDesign System generates a scan of the eye that is 25 times more precise than traditional methods used to measure and correct vision.
-The development of the technology in the iDesign was used by NASA on a telescope for use in space!
+The technology developed in the iDesign was utilized by NASA for a telescope designed for use in space.

-When combined with our Intralase femtosecond laser and VISX S4 refractive laser, we offer full laser-based surgery, with no blades, and with the greatest precision.
+When combined with our Intralase femtosecond laser and VISX S4 refractive laser, we offer comprehensive laser-based surgery that utilizes no blades and achieves unparalleled precision.

 LASIK Recovery